Frequently Asked Questions (FAQ)

 Extract definition: Data structure [top]

 You can choose the preferred file structure for your extract.
-Rectangular data only contain person records -- requested household information is attached to each household member.
+Rectangular person data only contain person records; requested household information is attached to each household member.
+Rectangular activity data only contain activity records; requested household and person information (for ATUS respondents only) is attached to each activity record.
 Hierarchical data contains a distinct household record followed by a separate person record for each ATUS respondent (and other people as requested).
 Each ATUS respondent also has information about the activities they reported in the time diary and the co-presence of others during each activity, which is delivered on who records belonging to each activity.
-The system defaults to rectangular format, which is the overwhelming choice of researchers.
+Eldercare recipient records may optionally be included with a hierarchical extract.
+The system defaults to rectangular person format, which is the overwhelming choice of researchers.

 Extract option: Select data quality flags [top]